-Nepal’s Hindu and Buddhist temples are masterworks in oiled brick, stone and curved wood.
-Colossal Statuary, intricately ornate toranas(lintels) and erotic carving still inspire the desire amount of wonder.
+Nepal’s Hindu and Buddhist temples are masterworks in oiled brick, stone, and carved wood.
+Colossal Statuary, intricately ornate toranas(lintels) and erotic carving still inspire the desired amount of wonder.

-Backstreet temples, local gods and half-hidden stupas make Kathmandu’s old town our favorite place for a early- morning walk.
+Backstreet temples, local gods and half-hidden stupas make Kathmandu’s old town our favorite place for an early- morning walk.

 Still impressive despite some earthquake damage, this medieval town features the country’s tallest temple, a royal palace and even some curved elephant erotica.

 This 15th- century courtyard is centered on a beautiful Boudha Statute and displays five Tibetan frescoes.

 Earthquake-damaged but still standing, this World Heritage Site is a Treasure-house of Himalayan art, including 1500-year-old Lichhavi statues and carvings.

 Monkeys flock around this glorious gold-topped stupa, which rises like bonfire over Kathmandu.